ewanmellor/EMUtils-Swift/README.md

 EMUtils-Swift
 =============

-A utility library for iOS and OS X in Swift.
+A utility library for iOS and macOS in Swift.

 Most of this code is Copyright (c) Ewan Mellor, and licensed under the terms of